-Diet and nutrition may play a role wanting to drink alcohol and sugar cravings in recovering alcoholics.
+Diet and nutrition may play a role in the desire to drink alcohol and sugar cravings in recovering alcoholics.
 While few studies exist on the correlation between hypoglycemia and addiction, it is well known that both alcohol and eating refined grains and sweet foods can play a role in a person’s blood sugar levels.

 Having good nutrition habits is very difficult for the person who is abusing alcohol, especially since alcohol may become their main dietary supplement and a substitution for meals.
 Malnutrition is one of the well known physical effects of alcohol addiction that can not only cause the person to eat unhealthy items but also change the way the body processes sugars, grains, and other nutrients obtained from consuming different foods.